softwerkskammer/Agora/README.md

         umask = 077

 * Anywhere, invoke `npm install -g grunt-cli` or `sudo npm install -g grunt-cli` if you don't have sufficient user privileges.
 You can check the installation with `which grunt`.
 If a location is returned everything is fine.
-* If the directory `GLOBALPATH/bin` is not in your path (you can check with `echo $PATH`), you need to add it to the path: In your Home directory, create or edit the file `.profile` and add the following line:
+* (Optional) If the directory `GLOBALPATH/bin` is not in your path (you can check with `echo $PATH`), you need to add it to the path: In your Home directory, create or edit the file `.profile` and add the following line:

         export PATH=GLOBALPATH/bin/:$PATH